alstj0606/Silver-Lining/README.md

 #### (1) Age Group Identification and Customized Kiosk UI through Facial Recognition

-   - The kiosk, using its built-in camera, takes a photo of the kiosk user and derives the user's age from the photo.
+   - The kiosk, using its built-in camera, takes a photo of the kiosk user and estimates the user's age from the photo.

-   - Depending on whether the derived age indicates an elderly user or a non-elderly user, the kiosk order UI will be customized accordingly.
+   - Depending on whether the estimated age indicates an older user or a younger user, the kiosk order UI will be customized accordingly.

 <br>

-#### (2) Differentiation in Order Steps for Elderly and Non-Elderly Users
+#### (2) Differentiation in Order Steps for Older and Younger Users

-#### (2-1) Elderly Users
+#### (2-1) Older Users

-1. As soon as the order page for elderly users loads, a guide message is played, followed by the start of voice recognition.
+1. As soon as the order page for older users loads, a guide message is played and the voice recognition begins.

 2. Based on the voice data received, the AI menu recommendation system displays suggested menus.